dan4thewin/FreeForth2/docs/FreeForth.md

 *   headers-handling words: : `create` `needs` `mark` etc.
 *   and conditional compilation words: `[IF]` `[ELSE]` `[THEN]` etc.

-Usual Forth systems use other prefix words (which parse the input source to override the main loop default behaviour), which FreeForth implements more conveniently:
+Usual Forth systems use other prefix words (which parse the input source to override the main loop default behavior), which FreeForth implements more conveniently:

 *   usual quotes (and dot-quotes) are replaced with the SPACE-free _literal compiler_ (see next paragraph)